wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 required to be called prior to starting the protocol upgrade.

 A protocol upgrade is an authenticated operation.
 User must provide valid knowledge authentication factor (e.g. password or PIN).
-If biometric authentication is enabled for the activation, the user must also authenticate with the biometric factor.

 To start the protocol upgrade, call:

 ```swift
 powerAuthSDK.startProtocolUpgrade(password: "1234") { (result, error) in
     if let result {